-SIR: I have the honor to present my second annual report,
+SIR :- I have the honor to present my second annual report.

-At the date of my last report the number of students was 196; this number has since been increased as follows: On the 20th October, by one Apache boy from the Fifth Cavalry, sent by request of the War Department; on the 6th November, 1850, under your orders, I brought to the school fifteen Menomonees and Sisseton Sionx; on the 22d January, 1881, twenty-live Creeks arrived; on the 3d February, sixteen Cheyennes and Arapahoes arrived; on the 4th February, ten Pueblos; on the 26th February, sixteen Osages; on the 15th March, afteen Shoshones and Northern Arapahoes; and on the 2d April, one Gros Ventres boy from the Sixth Infantry, making a total of 295 during the year.
+At the date of my last report the number of students was 196.
+This number has since been increased as follows :

+1 the 20th October, by one Apache boy from the Fifth Cavalry, ... by request of the War Department.

+On the 6th November, 1880, under your orders, I brought to the school fifteen Menomonees and Sisseton Sioux.

+On the 22d January, 1881, twenty-five Creeks arrived.

+On the 3d F ary, sixteen Cheyennes and Arapahoes arrived.
+On the 4th cuary, ten Pueblos.

+On the 26th February, sixteen Osages.

+On the 15th March, fifteen Shoshones and Northern Arapahoes.

+On the 2d April one Gros Ventres boy, from the Sixth Infantry.
+Making a total of 295 during the year.

 Of the ninety-nine new pupils only thirty-four were girls.
-Of the boys sixteen were young men who came at their own expense for transportation from the Cheyenne and

-Arapaho Agency, to learn trades.
+Of the boys sixteen w re young men who came at their own expense for transportation from the Cheyenne and Arapahoe Agency to learn trades.

-We have lost during the year: Returned to their agencies on account of sickness, 14; for other reasons, 4 (two of whom were former Florida prisoners); by death, 10-making a total of 28 and leaving us at this date, 267 children-180 boys and 87 girls.
-Of those returned to their agencies 4 have died.
+We have lost during the year.
+Returned to their agencies, on account of sickness, fourteen; for other reasons, four, (two of whom were Florida prisoners.)
+By death, ten.
+Making a total of twenty-eight, and leaving us at this date 267 children-180 boys and 87 girls.
+Of those returned to the agencies four have died.

-During the late winter and early spring both measles and scarlet fever were epidemic in this vicinity and came into the school in spite of a strict quarantine.
+During the late winter and early spring both measles and scarlet fever were epidemic in this vicinity, and came into the school in spite of a strict quarantine.
 A number of the deaths reported occurred from these diseases.
 Our present condition of health is excellent.
-We have but one pupil whose health is a matter of concern and none who are unable to attend their meals.
+We have but one pupil whose health is a matter of concern, and none who are not able to attend their meals.

-SCHOOL-ROOM WORK.
+SCHOOL ROOM WORK.

 This has been conducted in accordance with the principles and following the methods first adopted.
-The instruction is objective, the methods natural, the chief point is the mastery of the English language, reading and writing accompanying and waiting upon this language study.
+The instruction is objective, the methods natural.
+The chief point is the mastery of the English language, reading and writing accompanying and waiting upon this language study.
 We have not aimed to urge the more advanced pupils beyond a practical knowledge of the primary English branches.
 Our effort is to awaken a desire for knowledge and to satisfy that desire.
-As a means to this end, occupation in the industrial departments is of prime importance.
-We have found that a stated amount of daily employment in the shop, on the farm, or elsewhere does not retard but rather advances school-room work, besides giving to the pupil manual dexterity, habits of industry, and aiding in an early discovery of any natural bent toward a particular business avocation.
+As a means to this end occupation in the industrial departments is of prime importance.
+We have found that a stated amount of employment in the shop, on the farm, or elsewhere does not retard, but rather advances schoolroom work, besides giving to the pupil manual dexterity, habits of industry, and aiding in an early discovery of any natural bent toward a particular business avocation.

-The text books used are "Picture Teaching," Webb's Model Readers, Franklin's Arithmetic, Swinton's Geography, Hooker's Child's Book of Nature, and Knox and Whitney's Elementary Language Lessons.
+The text books used are Picture Teaching, Webb's Model Readers, Franklin's Arithmetic, Swinton's Geography, Hooker's Child's Book of Nature, and Knox and Whitney's Elementary Language Lessons.

 No books are used with beginners.
-The materials employed are objects, pictures, the blackboard, slate and pencil,
+The materials employed are objects, pictures, the blackboard, slate and pencil.

-The knowledge of English gained by those who first came to the school the year before has aided their advancement during the past year wonderfully and it greatly surprises those engaged in teaching Indians in the Indian country, who have visited us, that they make such rapid progress in their studies and in English speaking.
+The knowledge of English gained by those who first came to the school the year before has aided their advancement during the past year wonderfully, and it greatly surprises those engaged in teaching Indians in the Indian country, who have visited us, that they make such rapid progress in their studies and in English speaking.
 They particularly excel in spelling, in writing, and in arithmetic.
 Here vacation is a period of continued building up and not of retrograding.